ccoskrnl/ccoskrnl/README.md

 **Memory Manager**

-The designing ideas of memory management is inspired by Window NT, which contains PFN database, Lookside, Page-Directory self mapping scheme, lamination memory pool management and so on, but not all.
+The design ideas of memory management is inspired by Window NT, which contains PFN database, Lookside, Page-Directory self mapping scheme, lamination memory pool management and so on, but not all.

 **Graphics Output with multi-windows**